 Original Building

 *Saint Paul's Normal and Industrial School opened its doors on this date in 1888.
-They were a private, Historically Black College and University (HBCU).
+It was a private Historically Black College and University (HBCU).

 Archdeacon James S. Russell of the Episcopal Church founded St. Paul Normal and Industrial School.
 It was located in Lawrenceville, Virginia, for training students as agricultural and industrial work teachers.
 In 1941, they received a name change to St. Paul's Polytechnic Institute.
 In a final name change in 1957, they became St. Paul's College.

-Saint Paul's College offered undergraduate degrees for traditional college students and distance learning students in a Continuing Studies Program.
+Saint Paul's College offered undergraduate degrees to traditional college students and distance learning students in a continuing studies program.
 The school also offered adult education to help working adults gain undergraduate degrees.
 Saint Paul's College developed the Single Parent Support System, the only program in the United States.

 The Single Parent Support System (SPSS) was an on-campus residential educational program designed for single parents with two or fewer children between two months to nine years old.
 The program required students to attend the college year-round full-time and maintain a projected graduation progression of three to four years, with a 2.5 GPA each year.
 A significant aspect of the SPSS was a faculty mentoring system that assisted participants with choosing a major.